Top countries to make the most of your retirement (and have a high pace of life)

-As we have seen, there are many options for make your retirement years, one of the best experiences of your life.
+As we have seen, there are many options to make your retirement years, one of the best experiences of your life.
 Once you decide to retire abroad, choosing the country is a momentous decision.
-Location, cost of living, climate, environment, language, culture, entertainment, lifestyle, expat communities, top-class services, safety, excellent healthcare and a tax-friendly environment are factors that should not be overlooked.
+Location, cost of living, climate, environment, language, culture, entertainment, lifestyle, expat communities, top-class services, safety, excellent healthcare, and a tax-friendly environment are factors that should not be overlooked.

-At Flag Theory, we can help you on that.
-Reach out to us, and we’ll make sure you have all the information to make the best decision, make an optimized financial planning, so that you can save money and make the most of your retirement, and support through the process of acquiring visas and residence permits.
+At Flag Theory, we can help you with that.
+Reach out to us, and we’ll make sure you have all the information to make the best decision, make an optimized financial planning so that you can save money and make the most of your retirement, and support through the process of acquiring visas and residence permits.

 What are the cheapest countries to retire in?

 Ecuador is the country with the lowest cost of living, followed by Southeast Asian countries.

 What are the most tax-friendly countries to retire in?

 The Cayman Islands, followed by Belize, Panama, Malaysia, Philippines, and Portugal.
 None of these countries tax foreign-source income.

 Ecuador, Portugal, and Panama are the countries with the fewest requirements and the fastest process to obtain residence.
 Although requirements in Uruguay and Cyprus are not so demanding, it can take more than half a year to get the residence permit.

 What are the safest countries to retire in?

 Although all mentioned countries are considered safe, European countries, the Cayman Islands, Malaysia, and Thailand are the ones with the lowest crime rates.